doheejin/doheejin/README.md

 ### Hi!
 Nice to see you 👋

-I'm Heejin Do, currently studying natural language processing(NLP) in POSTECH.
+I'm Heejin Do, currently working as a postdoctoral fellow at the ETH AI Center.

-My current research interest is on Automated Essay Scoring(AES) and Automated Pronunciation Assessment(APA).
+I study how AI can better understand and support learning 💡

 ### My archiving blog :tulip:
 [https://doheejin.github.io/](https://doheejin.github.io/)